Paramedic Class - 2023 Applicants

 The mission of this Program is to offer an educational experience for EMS and Fire Services.
 Therefore, sponsored candidates (those candidates whereby the agency will be paying the tuition and insurance) will be given priority over lay individuals.
 Of the twenty slots, 10 are reserved for FFEMS candidates leaving 10 open slots.

 Number of applicants will be limited, therefore, notify Program Director as soon as possible of your intent to test for entry.
 Deadline for registration is January 31, 2023.

 Complete the registration form on this site and forward to Max Davis at firstname.lastname@example.org or call at 270 719 0797and request a registration form.

 A copy of the Course Catalog and the policies are available for your review on our website www.frankfort.ky.gov at Fire and EMS.
 The Trauma assessment form and registration form is also there.
 Upon acceptance, a copy will be distributed to you.

 Once accepted, you will be required to attend an on line Anatomy and Physiology Overview if you have not met the college pre requisite.
 Multiple dates will be made available.
 This is required to attend class before day one.
 There will be no exceptions and you will forfeit your ½ tuition deposit if not completed.

 Thank you for taking the time to consider becoming a paramedic with Frankfort Fire and EMS.
 We look forward to working with you.

-Frankfort Paramedic Training Program
+Frankfort Fire and EMS Paramedic Training Program